MrAlexSee/InterviewTopics/README.md

 * [Nightly build](https://en.wikipedia.org/wiki/Daily_build): auto neutral build, mostly done when no one is working.

+##### Things to consider

+1. Specification, possibly start with abstract description and work towards the details.
+1. Select the technologies and the development processing.
+1. Define features, perhaps in connection with the technologies.
+1. Define the timeline: task planning, delegation, select a team, divide responsibilities, agree how progress/success will be measured/defined.
+1. Before the start: check if we have everything we need (resources, etc.)

+##### Scrum

+[Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)): 3-9 people, sprints ~2 weeks, daily 15-minute stand-ups.
+Iterative, incremental, flexible.

+* Product owner = stakeholders
+* Development team
+* Scrum master = servant-leader, helps the team

 ### Language-related concepts

 * Declarative (functional, logic, reactive) vs imperative languages (procedural, object-oriented).
 * Binding: early = at compile time (e.g., overloading), late (dynamic) = at run time (e.g., overriding).
-* Introspection: ability to examin type or properties at runtime
+* Introspection: ability to examine type or properties at runtime
 * Monkey patching: dynamic replacement of attributes at runtime
 * Reflection: modification of program structure at runtime
 * Static dispatch (e.g., function overloading) vs dynamic dispatch (for dynamic dispatch, declare a C++ method as virtual)